 The CSS Profile is a much lengthier application than the FAFSA, since it considers more income streams and assets than the FAFSA.

 “(The application) basically asks you about every little bitty detail about parents’ finances and assets,” says Dan Maga II, vice president of American College Funding, a college planning firm in Wilmette, Illinois.
-“It can get down into what kind of car you drive, what kind of church you go to, just about everything under the sun they can ask.”

 In addition to the basic CSS Profile, many colleges also add their own supplemental questions to get an even fuller view of your financial situation.
-The reason, explains Michael McLaughlin, director of financial aid operations at Middlebury College in Middlebury, Vermont, is because at private institutions that require the CSS Profile, bigger aid is often at stake.
+The reason, explains Michael McLaughlin, director of financial aid operations at Middlebury College in Middlebury, Vermont, is because at private institutions that require the CSS Profile, more aid is often at stake.
 “We need to be more diligent on the information that we collect and get a more accurate picture for each student when giving out high amounts of institutional aid,” he says.

-The Profile assesses the money you have, but it also takes the money you pay out into consideration by asking questions about your family’s medical expenses, debts, mortgage status, business expenses and other miscellaneous costs that aren’t included on the FAFSA.
+The CSS Profile assesses the money you have, but it also takes the money you pay out into consideration by asking questions about your family’s medical expenses, debts, mortgage status, business expenses and other miscellaneous costs that aren’t included on the FAFSA.

-The Profile may ask for more information, but that doesn’t necessarily mean all assets will subtract from a student’s financial aid package.
+The CSS Profile may ask for more information, but that doesn’t necessarily mean all assets will subtract from a student’s financial aid package.
 Unlike the FAFSA, which determines how much government aid you’re eligible for regardless of where you attend school, colleges and universities individually decide how to interpret CSS Profile information and which assets and expenses to take into consideration.

 How to complete the CSS Profile